NAACP leader Rev. Michael Cooper to run for Beaumont Council At-Large seat - NewsBreak

 Our 12News crew at the scene says it appears the driver left the scene.
 The condition of the victim is unknown.

-UPDATED - Two in custody after fleeing deputies in a spray-painted truck without license plates
+Three in custody after high speed chase in spray-painted truck without license plates

-Jasper County Sheriff's Department Chief Deputy Scotty Duncan said Thursday night that three people were detained following a high speed pursuit, and deputies were looking very closely at the vehicle that the suspects were in.
-Duncan said the chase began shortly after 8:00 Thursday night on Highway 96 between Jasper and Kirbyville, and ended on County Road 451, commonly known as Bon Ami Road.
+JASPER COUNTY — Jasper County Sheriff's Department Chief Deputy Scotty Duncan says three people are in custody following a high speed pursuit, and deputies are looking very closely at the vehicle that the suspects were in, according to Steve W Stewart with our media partner, KJAS Radio in Jasper.